sgolebiewski-intel/openvino-docs/pages/documentation/converting-models-with-model-optimizer/convert-model-tutorials/converting-mxnet-style-transfer-model.rst

    	mkdir nst_model

 #.
 Copy the initial and generated model files to the created directory.
-For example, to copy the pretrained decoder weights from the ``models`` folder to the ``nst_model`` directory, run the following commands:
+For example, to copy the pre-trained decoder weights from the ``models`` folder to the ``nst_model`` directory, run the following commands: